GeorginaCarlisle/wild-sliding-puzzles-p2/README.md

 5 - The page will now reload and when you navigate back to pages a link for your published site will be present.
 Please note this can take awhile.

 [Return to contents list](#contents)

+## Cloning this repository

+In order to work on this repository you will first need to clone it.

+**Instructions to clone the repository**:

+1 - While in the GitHub repository, click on the green code button.

+2 - Copy the link.

+3 - In your IDE or local coding environment use the link to open the repository.

+For example: in VScode
+- clicking on 'Clone Git Repository...' will bring up a box in which to paste the link.
+- once vscode has the link, you will then be asked where you would like the repo saving.
+- You should now be set up ready to work on the repository.

+For example: in CodeAnywhere
+- Click on 'Add new workspace'
+- You will then be given the option to 'Create from your project repository' and a box in which to paste the link
+- CodeAnywhere will now open a new workspace containing the repository.
+- You should now be set up ready to work on the repository.

+## Forking a branch

+In order to protect the main branch while you work on something new, essential when working as part of a team or when you want to experiment with a new feature, you will need to fork a branch.

+**Instructions to fork the repository**:

+1 - While in the GitHub repository, click on the branch symbol and text indicating the number of branches.

+2 - This will load details on current branches.
+Click on the green 'New branch' button.

+3 - Enter a name for the new branch and then click the green 'create new branch' button.

+4 - Your new branch should now have appeared on the screen.

+5 - Clicking on the new branch and then following the steps for cloning will allow you to open up and work on this branch.

 ## Adding additional puzzle images